-More than 5,000 Ships and 13,000 aircraft supported the D-Day invasion, which was also code-named Operation Neptune.
+More than 5,000 Ships and 13,000 aircraft supported the D-Day invasion, which was also code-named Operation Overlord.
 The number of casualties that have been cited for many years is approximately 2,700 British, 946 Canadians, and 6,603 Americans, although those numbers are estimated to be higher.
 The greatest number of casualties occurred on Omaha beach.

 The movie, Saving Private Ryan, among others, shows a very realistic account of the horror these soldiers endured upon landing on that beach.
 It’s difficult to watch.

 We will always honor their heroism and sacrifice, which allowed approximately 130,000 soldiers to begin the slow, hard trek across Europe to defeat Adolf Hitler’s troops.
 The Normandy landings have been called the beginning of the end of the War in Europe.

 the Weather and D-day

 Originally D-Day was going to take place on June 5, 1944, however, the weather delayed it by a day.
 General Eisenhower is said to have taken weather predictions of rough seas and high winds into consideration.
 As such, some people believe that the weather may have helped to win the war.